shenhanlee/hugopage/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shen-Han Lee is a Resident in Otorhinolaryngology-Head & Neck Surgery at Universiti Sains Malaysia with a PhD in Oncology.
+His research interests include otorhinolaryngology-head & neck surgery, artificial intelligence in healthcare and tumour metabolism and microenvironment.